sadaraka-kadi/Team_KDK_Code_V1/README.md

 ## Data

 > ⚠️ Some raw data files are too large to include in this repo.
 See [`data/raw/README.md`](data/raw/README.md) for download instructions.
+## Data
+>
+> 📝 Processed data and simulation outputs are not included — run notebooks 01–04 in order to regenerate all files in `data/processed/` and `outputs/`.

 ### Raw Data (`data/raw/`)